Last updated: 22 July 2019

 The smarter and simpler route is to use a cloud HSM provider that can centrally manage and secure your entire cryptographic operations across not just AWS, Google, IBM and Microsoft but also other cloud services such as Salesforce.com and Oracle as well as your on-premises applications.
 For many companies, the move to a cloud HSM needs to consider a more hybrid approach and be complemented by having on-premises solutions for when the cloud simply does not match with performance, operational or security requirements.
 That is why Gemalto has developed a new key management service as a complement to its existing on-premises solutions and create such a unique hybrid approach.

-SafeNet Data Protection On Demand is a cloud-based platform that provides cloud HSM services as well as on-demand key management and encryption services through a simple online marketplace.
+SafeNet Data Protection On Demand is a cloud-based platform that provides cloud HSM services as well as on-demand key management services through a simple online marketplace.
 Through our cloud-based HSM on Demand, Gemalto helps security teams and service providers deploy a centralized key and crypto management infrastructure for developers or end users working in any cloud.
 With an agnostic cloud HSM platform offering complemented by compatible on-premises offerings, security teams benefit from increased operational efficiencies to manage and secure keys across all cloud services using the most appropriate hybrid platform.
 From a features and capabilities standpoint, users get all of the benefits of the market-leading SafeNet Luna HSM but with the cost and operational benefits of a cloud-based service.
-HSM On Demand can be used for a wide range of applications and use cases including digital signing, securing PKI, protecting Oracle TDE encryption keys, and securing your Hyperledger framework and blockchain Hyperledger artifacts – just to name a few.
+Cloud HSM On Demand can be used for a wide range of applications and use cases including digital signing, securing PKI, generating and securing CyberArk keys, protecting Oracle TDE encryption keys, and securing your Hyperledger framework and blockchain Hyperledger artifacts – just to name a few.